dabit3/full-stack-ethereum-marketplace-workshop/README.md

 - NFT Contract for minting NFTs
 - Markeplace contract for facilitating the sale of NFTs

-For writing an NFT, we can use the [ERC721](https://eips.ethereum.org/EIPS/eip-721) standard that is easily available vial [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc721).
+For writing an NFT, we can use the [ERC721](https://eips.ethereum.org/EIPS/eip-721) standard that is available via [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc721).

 To get started, head over to [https://remix.ethereum.org/](https://remix.ethereum.org/) and create a new file called __Marketplace.sol__.